ZeusLN/zeus-docs/docs/for-users/embedded-node/backup-and-recovery.md

 - Select format BIP84 native segwit and wait a bit to be decoded.
 - Copy the zprv displayed into the field "HD node root base 58"

+### Step 2.
+Restore the HD Keys in the Sparrow desktop wallet

-- Open (already downloaded) Sparrow wallet app and select "new wallet"
+- Open (already downloaded) Sparrow wallet app and select "New Wallet"
-- In the "Keystores" select "new imported software wallet"
+- In the "Keystores" select "New or Imported Software Wallet"
-- In the next window that will open, select "Master Private Key BIP32" and paste that "zprv" key you get it from the cryptography tool and click "import".
+- In the next window that will open, select "Master Private Key BIP32" and paste that "zprv" key you get it from the cryptography tool and click "Import".
 It will show you that is a m/84'/0'/0 derivation path.
 That will import only the segwit P2WPKH type of addresses.
 But if you used Taproot P2TR addresses, then you should change it into "m/86'/0'/0".
 - Click on "Import Keystore" and it will go back to main window of the wallet app where you can see all the wallet config.
-Click on "apply" and will prompt you to set a password to encrypt your local wallet file.
+Click on "Apply" and will prompt you to set a password to encrypt your local wallet file.
 - If you used both types of addresses in ZEUS, we suggest to import them as two wallets in Sparrow, using the same "xprv" key but each one with a different derivation path.
 In this way you can avoid confusions.
 - You can also change between segwit and taproot an already imported wallet, by going to wallet Settings and switch the "Scrypt Type" (segwit P2WPKH or taproot P2TR) and then re-import the BIP32 xprv keys to make the switch.